Table of contents

 - Otherwise, continue sliding the window over

-and update the frequency counts accordingly until you find a match or reach the end ofs2
+s2and update the frequency counts accordingly until you find a match or reach the end ofs2.

 Solution (Sliding Window Approach)